 Alternatively, most Medicare Advantage plans include prescription drug coverage.

 Original Medicare has no out-of-pocket maximum, which means you’ll pay a portion of the cost of your medical services throughout the year.
 This can make it difficult to estimate how much to allocate to your medical expenses each year, particularly if you’re on a fixed income.

-On the other hand, all Medicare Advantage plans have an out-of-pocket maximum of $6,700 per year (some will be lower).
+On the other hand, all Medicare Advantage plans have an out-of-pocket maximum for the year.
 Once you reach that limit, the remainder of your expenses for the year will be covered.